arfesta/Breeding-Value-Prediction/README.md

 ## Location of raw read data

-* Raw countdata is located at files located at: ```/media/disk6/ARF/RNASEQ/data/rawreads/86kSalmon```
+* Raw count files returned from the GSL are located at: ```/media/disk6/ARF/RNASEQ/data/rawreads/86kSalmon```

-     - This contains all original fasta and tar files separeated by EW/LGEP batch.
+     - This directory contains all original fasta and tar files separeated by EW/LGEP batch.
+Notes on how files were extracted are loacted at: ```Breeding-Value-Predictions/rawreads/86kSalmon```

 * Scripts and notes are stored here within this repo